PurpleHominid/Project1-TraceBall/README.md

 ![Burndown](https://i.imgur.com/owoBcqZ.png)

 As my burndown chart shows, The challenges that I had to solve took longer than I anticipated.
+This was due to the

 ##### User Stories Tracking Chart (Which Stories Have Been Completed)